bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: translate_related(*fields)

-      Translate some relations of the queryset.
+      Translate some relations of the :class:`TranslatableQuerySet`.

-      Causes the queryset's specified relations to be translated while evaluating the queryset.
+      Causes the relations of the :class:`TranslatableQuerySet` to be translated in the evaluation.

-      :param relations: The relations of the queryset to translate.
+      :param relations: The relations of the :class:`TranslatableQuerySet` to translate.
       :type relations: list(str)
-      :return: The queryset which the relations of are translated.
+      :return: The :class:`TranslatableQuerySet` which the relations of will be translated.
       :rtype: TranslatableQuerySet

-      To translate some relations of the queryset:
+      To translate some relations of the :class:`TranslatableQuerySet`:

       .. testsetup:: translate_related